 Pet Food Pantry

-The Pet Food Pantry is open Monday through Friday from Noon to 4 pm and the 1st and 3rd Saturdays from 9 a.m. to Noon.
+The Pet Food Pantry is open Monday through Friday from Noon to 4 pm.
 We provide free pet food for low-income Rutherford County residents.
 The following documentation is needed: Proof of identification (driver’s license, etc.) Proof of low-income (Medicaid, WIC, Food Stamps, SSI), Proof of rabies vaccination certificate after the first visit.
 Food can be obtained every month.

 New Leash on Life